 S. Diwakar, writer.

 Over the last few decades conflicts have increased exponentially across the world – environmental, economic, religious, linguistic – in every facet of life.
-Nearly 8 billion of us are crowding the earth and these conflict threatens to cause major devastation in the near to mid term future.
+Nearly 8 billion of us are crowding the earth and these conflicts are threatening to cause major devastation in the near to mid term future.
 What could be the reason?
+(This line was written in 2019)

 As Noam Chomsky says “In a way, all of this explains the economic devastation produced by contemporary capitalism that you underscore in your question above.
 Really existing capitalism – RECD for short (pronounced “wrecked”) – is radically incompatible with democracy.
 It seems to me unlikely that civilization can survive really existing capitalism and the sharply attenuated democracy that goes along with it.
 Could functioning democracy make a difference?
 Consideration of nonexistent systems can only be speculative, but I think there’s some reason to think so.
 Really existing capitalism is a human creation, and can be changed or replaced.”